Hatamoto/fractol/README.md

 - **User Input:**
   - Pressing ESC or clicking the window close button exits the program cleanly.
 - **Technical Requirements:**
-  - Use MiniLibX images to render the fractals.
+  - Use MLX42 images to render the fractals.
   - No global variables – all data is managed cleanly and efficiently.

 ---